madprops/awesome-setup/README.md

 It automatically saves "critical" notifications to it.

-And other information can be added manually with the `add_to_log` function.
+Other information can be added manually with the `add_to_log` function.

 # Notes